 The point is, climate change touches every aspect of our lives – in Germany and all over the world.
 But there’s plenty of good news too: With clean energy solutions like wind and solar getting more affordable, batteries getting better, and buildings becoming more efficient every year, the solutions to this crisis are available to us right now.
 The sustainable future we want is finally in our hands.
 And at Climate Reality, we won’t let it slip away.

 We’re working to accelerate the global shift from the dirty fossil fuels driving climate change to renewable energies, so we can power our lives and economies without destroying our planet.

-If you’re ready to join us, apply to join the Climate Reality Leadership Corps at our upcoming training in Berlin from June 26—28!
+If you’re ready to join us, attend one of the upcoming Climate Reality Leadership Corps trainings!
 You'll gain the practical skills, knowledge, and network to organize and lead your community in the fight against climate change.